 · Jonathan Thompson stated, “he believes in the prisoner's professed skill...”
 (1826 Trial, Tuttle account)

 Note: Not all of the witnesses who testified in the 1826 Glass Looking Trial believed Smith had the ability to see things in his stone:

 · Arad Stowel testified: ”The deception appeared so palpable, that [he] went off disgusted.”
 (1826 Trial, Tuttle account)

 · McMaster testified: “…he went with Arad Stowel to be convinced of prisoner's skill, and likewise came away disgusted…”(1826 Trial, Tuttle account)

 Also, the problem with picking and choosing what parts of Smith’s story to believe, is that practically everything the witnesses testified to in court is beyond belief.
-Surely Smith did not see buried treasure and a dead Indian in his stone.

 This is a real problem for Mormons; because, if what Smith told Stowell and his crew is fictitious, then the odds are good that the gold plates story, which is along similar lines, is also pure fiction.

 The gold plates were also supposedly buried in a box by the ancients and held in charge by the spirit of a dead man.[xxxvii]
-Smith was telling people he was trying to obtain the gold plates during the same period in his life he was brought before Judge Neely for glass looking.[xxxviii]
+And, Joseph Smith was telling people he was trying to obtain the gold plates during the same period in his life he was brought before Judge Neely for glass looking.[xxxviii]

 Gold Plates — Illusion or Reality: